akop/ets-to-homeassistant/README.md

 For the other group addresses of light kitchen the tags are not necessary and optional.

+### group addresses with boolean flags

+Cover invert_position if there is invert_position in the ga name it will be set to true.

 ## Custom method

 If No building with **Functions** was created in the project, then the tool cannot guess which set of Group Addresses refer to the same HA device.